tyler-401-advanced-javascript/seattle-javascript-401d34/class-02/lab/README.md

 ## Assignment Submission Instructions

 Refer to the the [Submitting Standard Node.js Lab Submission Instructions](../../../reference/submission-instructions/labs/node-apps.md) for the complete lab submission process and expectations

+> This application must be deployed to npm as an installable package.
+Please include a link to your npm page for this application with your submission